 The Company's maiden drill program at Skuterud was finalised in November 2017 with results announced in January 20181.
-Phase 1 of the diamond drill program targeted depth and strike extensions of known cobalt workings and prospective, previously untested, geological units that were identified during the Company's summer field mapping and ground magnetic surveys.
+Phase 1 of the diamond drill program targeted depth and strike extensions of known cobalt workings and prospective, previously untested, geological units that were identified from field mapping and ground magnetic surveys.
 The drilled area contains historical cobalt mine workings with spoil grab samples up to 0.8% Co and 0.5% Cu and hosts three interpreted repeats of the mine-sequence host lithologies (quartzites and mica-schists).
-The drilling focussed on workings at the historical Middagshville Cobalt Mine in the southern portion of Skuterud Cobalt Project with a single reconnaissance hole completed at the historical Døvikkollen Cobalt Mine which is in northern portion of the Skuterud Cobalt Project.
+The drilling focussed on workings at the historical Middagshville Cobalt Mine in the southern portion of Skuterud Cobalt Project.

-Cobalt and copper mineralisation was observed in all the holes sampled at Middagshville with a pattern emerging of broad copper/cobalt haloes (e.g. 30m @ 0.15% Cu from 12m in MDV003) hosting multiple higher-grade cobalt zones consistent with observations from the nearby Skuterud underground workings.
+Cobalt and copper mineralisation was observed in all the holes sampled at Middagshville with a pattern emerging of broad copper/cobalt haloes (e.g. 30m @ 0.15% Cu from 12m in MDV003) hosting multiple higher-grade cobalt zones consistent with observations from the nearby Skuterud underground workings (refer ASX announcement 8 January 2018).